YashrajMohanty/Depression-Detection-System/README.md

 ![Website home page image](github_images/WebHome.png)

-Here's where we input the information.
+Here's where we input the information and receive the results.

 ![Website input page image 1](github_images/WebDepDet.png)

+### Other details
+- Hovering over the machine learning section on the home page reveals the link to the form page.
+- Clicking on the nav bar icon in the form page returns you to the home page.